KalimsCodingWonderland/ByrdGlacierGStatsMCMCAnalysis/README.md

 # Byrd Glacier: Geostatistical Markov Chain Monte Carlo (MCMC) Analysis

 ## Description
 Bed topography mapping of **Byrd Glacier** using Sequential Gaussian Simulation (SGS) and a Markov Chain Monte Carlo (MCMC) framework, built on top of BedMachine/Bedmap3 products and compiled radar thickness measurements.
 This repository walks through the full workflow from loading and cleaning Antarctic datasets, constructing a 500 m grid of surface, thickness, and bed, and defining a fast-flowing grounded-ice mask, to fitting a Matern variogram, running SGS to generate geostatistical bed realizations, and using mass-conservation flux divergence to evaluate each realization.
-By treating bed elevation as a random field and sampling it in a Bayesian framework, the project focuses on how uncertainty in subglacial topography propagates into mass conservation residuals and where Byrd Glacier’s flux budget is most sensitive to bed errors.
-All code used for labs, variogram analysis, SGS simulations, residual calculations, and final poster figures is collected here for reproducibility and future extension.
+All code used for labs, variogram analysis, SGS simulations, and final poster figures is collected here for reproducibility and future extension.

 ---